Cruising usually means travelling to different stops within one region, or sometimes you visit different countries in more than one region.

 Find out more and buy your travel insurance on our Cruise Travel Insurance page.

 All FAQ answers are based on the current effective PDS.
-If your policy is older than the current effective PDS, please contact us or refer to the effective PDS at time of purchase for answers pertaining to your policy.
+If your policy is older than the current PDS, please contact us or refer to your particular policy.